cirrina/ctg-rnaseq/README.md

 1. **rnaseq-primer**
   a.
 Create **work folder** based on the `project_id` flag (-i) and the `project_root` parameter.
 The pipeline executables and config files are copied and run from whitin the project directory.

   b.
 Run Rscript `iem-samplesheet-processor.R` to validate and generate modified SampleSheets for downstream analyses.
-    + Input: IEM style SampleSheet modified to CTG LIMS (see SampleSheet below).
+    - Input: IEM style SampleSheet modified to CTG LIMS (see SampleSheet below).
-    + Output: Two sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`) that is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.
+    - Output: Two sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`) that is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.

-    + The Rscript will:
+    The Rscript will:
     - check basic integrity of the IEM samplesheet,
     - check that required columns are present and correctly specified.
 This is done using the `./bin/checklist-iem.csv` file.
 A given Assay/Index Adapters combionation will have specific requirements, e.g. Read2StartFromCycle or Adapter, all specified in the `checklist-iem.csv`
     - check for illegal sample namimings and duplicated sample names
     - Replace illegal characters.
     - cross check index nmames and sequences against the `./bin/checklist-index.csv` file.

-    + Options/flags:
+    Options/flags:
-      -
+    - Column settings are cross checked against database

-    + Column settings are cross checked against database
+    - Indexes are cross-checked and replaced if needed

-    + Indexes are cross-checked and replaced if needed
+  c. rnaseq-primer output:
-  c. output: nextflow parameters file: `nextflow.params.2021_070`
+  nextflow parameters file: `nextflow.params.2021_070`

 2. **rnaseq-driver & nextflow-main**